 Dr Dwight Reynolds, Senior Professor of Religious Studies, University of California, Santa Barbara, USA.
 From 1991-2001 Dr Reynolds presented over 60 concerts with the UCSB Middle Ensemble including performances in Samarkand, Uzbekistan, at the International Sharq Taronalari (Songs of the East) music festival, August 22-September 3, 1999, and multiple performances in Berkeley, Los Angeles, Pasadena, Mendicino, Sacramento, San Diego, San Francisco, San Luis Obispo, Santa Barbara, Tucson (AZ), and Washington DC.
-He is author of Arab Folklore: A Handbook (2008), section editor for The Cambridge History of Arabic Literature: the Post-Classical Period; co-editor of The Garland Encyclopedia of World Music, Volume 6: The Middle East; editor and co-author of Interpreting the Self: Autobiography in the Arabic Literary Tradition (2001); and author of Heroic Poets, Poetic Heroes: The Ethnography of Performance in an Arabic Oral Epic Tradition (1995).
+He is author of Arab Folklore: A Handbook (2008), section editor for The Cambridge History of Arabic Literature: the Post-Classical Period; co-editor of The Garland Encyclopedia of World Music, Volume 6: The Middle East; editor and co-author of Interpreting the Self: Autobiography in the Arabic Literary Tradition (2001); and author of Heroic Poets, Poetic Heroes: The Ethnography of Performance in an Arabic Oral Epic Tradition (1995)."Back and Forth across the Straits: the Early Formation of Andalusian Music"

 This presentation offers new insights into the early formation of Andalusian music by tracing the trajectories of musicians and musical instruments back and forth across the Straits of Gibraltar drawing on evidence from medieval Arabic texts and a variety of iconographic sources.
 The image that emerges from careful study of the early centuries is of a vibrant musical culture exposed to influences from many different directions which valued innovation and experimentation.
 In addition, the sources demonstrate the close affinity between the music of al-Andalus and North Africa for many centuries, but also confirm that these regions had developed distinct styles by the late Middle Ages.